Seagate/halon/doc/developer/components/resource-graph.rst

 Context
 -------

-The :abbr:`RG (resource graph)` is the core database used by the :ref:`recovery- coordinator` when deciding upon actions to be taken.
-The :ref:`recovery- coordinator` both reads and writes to the resource graph,  reading current system information and updating it to reflect changes of state or condition.
-It is one of the two components replicated by the :ref:`replicator`.
+The :abbr:`RG (resource graph)` is the core database used by the :doc:`recovery-coordinator` when deciding upon actions to be taken.
+The :doc:`recovery-coordinator` both reads and writes to the resource graph, reading current system information and updating it to reflect changes of state or condition.
+It is one of the two components replicated by the :doc:`replicator`.

 Detail
 ------